-DISTINGUISHED MAJORS PROGRAM IN RELIGIOUS STUDIES
+DISTINGUISHED MAJOR PROGRAM IN RELIGIOUS STUDIES

-Entry into the program
+Entry into the Distinguished Major Program

 - The student must complete all 30 credits required for the regular major, including the Majors’ Seminar, RELG 4500.

-- In addition to the 30 credits required for the major, students must take RELG 4800 Research Methods in Religious Studies and RELG 4900 Distinguished Majors Thesis.
+- In addition to the 30 credits required for the major, students must take RELG 4800 "Crafting a Research Project in Religious Studies" and RELG 4900 "Distinguished Major Thesis."
 In RELG 4800, students write a thesis proposal outlining the central question(s) of the thesis, its methods, and its sources.
 Students also compile an annotated bibliography of works relevant to the thesis.
-RELG 4900 is an independent study in which each student works with a faculty advisor to write the Distinguished Majors Thesis.
+RELG 4900 is an independent study in which each student works with a faculty advisor to write the Distinguished Major Thesis.

 - The thesis should be 30–50 pages in length.
 Final copies must be submitted to the faculty advisor and the second reader no later than May 1st for Spring graduation or August graduation.
 If you are planning a December graduation, please get in touch with the DUP as soon as possible to develop an alternative schedule.
 A final copy must also be deposited in the department archives by submitting it to the Director of Undergraduate Programs.

 Students with any questions about the Distinguished Major Program are encouraged to reach out to the Director of Undergraduate Programs for the department, Noah Salomon, or to one our department's Undergraduate Peer Advisors.